Trial delayed for French priest accused of abusing 75 boys

 Preynat, now 74, appeared in court Monday in Lyon on charges of sexual assault of 10 minors between 1986 and 1991.
 He faces up to 10 years in prison if convicted.
 He’s also accused of abusing dozens of others in the 1970s and 1980s, but those alleged incidents happened too long ago to prosecute.

-The judge delayed the hearing until Tuesday because of a strike by lawyers angry over President Emmanuel Macron’s planned overhaul of the French pension system.
+The judge delayed the hearing because of a strike by lawyers angry over President Emmanuel Macron’s planned overhaul of the French pension system.

+Several of the victims’ lawyers appeared in court despite the strike, and seemed confident that the trial would resume quickly.
+The French government is meeting legal sector representatives Monday for negotiations on the pension reform.

+Preynat’s trial comes amid new tensions in the Vatican, as retired Pope Benedict XVI insists in a new book on the “necessity” of priestly celibacy just as Pope Francis is weighing whether to ordain married men to address the Catholic priest shortage.

 Sign up for Daily Newsletters